MatthiasBurger-Coder/onlineShopSkeleton/README.md

 - **Ports and Adapters Pattern**: Core of the hexagonal architecture, with ports defined in the domain and implemented by adapters in the infrastructure layer
 - **Factory Method**: For creating state objects and handling state transitions
 - **Null Object Pattern**: For eliminating null checks by providing special "null" implementations (NullCart, NullCustomer, NullOrder) that implement common interfaces (CartLike, CustomerLike, OrderLike)
+- **Pipeline Pattern**: For building and executing processing pipelines with a fluent API

 ## Contributing